 - Good news!
 Dark chocolate has high levels of anti-oxidants that help decrease inflammation and slow the secretion of cortisol.
 Just make sure that it’s at least 70% dark chocolate.

-Arming ourselves with an understanding of the stress response and minimizing the impact of stress on our minds and bodies is one of the keys to maintaining balanced health.
+Arming ourselves with an understanding of the stress response and taking steps to minimizing the impact of stress on our minds and bodies is key to maintaining balanced health.
 This is why any responsible health program must include stress reduction techniques.

-Phone or Skype consultations are available with our Ayurvedic Wellness Expert.
-If you are spending more time at home during this time of social isolation, let this be an opportunity to create a healthier life-style.
+Phone or Skype consultations are available with our Ayurvedic Wellness Experts.
+This is a time when building a foundation of good heath has never been more important.
+Take the opportunity to create a healthier life-style.
 To schedule a consultation, call, 800-864-8714.